-Prambanan is the largest Hindus temple in Indonesia and located 17 kilometres east part of Yogyakarta.
-The temple was designed and built throughout king Balitung Maha Sambu, Sanjaya dynasty within early of 9th century AD.
+Prambanan is the largest Hindus temple in Indonesia and is located 17 kilometers east part of Yogyakarta.
+The temple was designed and built throughout King Belitung Maha Sambu, Sanjaya dynasty within the early 9th century AD.

-The whole variety of temples within Prambanan are 333 pieces, however most area very state of unsoundness since the earthquake hit many times, notably in 1006.
+The whole variety of temples within Prambanan are 333 pieces, however, most areas very state of unsoundness since the earthquake hit many times, notably in 1006.
 These temples were discovered by Dutch archeology named D.E.
-Hans in year of 1814 with mostly temple broken.
+Hans in the year 1814 with mostly broken.

-The renovation of Prambanan temple began in 1930 and finished in 1991.
-Therefore solely of most temple been reconditioned, like Siva, Brahma and Visnu temples, wherever they are within the centre of Prambanan Hindu's temple.
+The temple has begun to be renovated was in 1930 and finished in 1991.
+Therefore solely of most temples have been reconditioned, like Siva, Brahma, and Visnu temples, wherever they are within the center of Prambanan Hindu's temple.
 The historical records, which the third name of most divinity within the Hindu spiritual beliefs.
-God referred to as Siva is the God of destruction, Brahma as God of creation and Visnu God as protection.
+God referred to as Siva is the God of destruction, Brahma as God of creation, and Visnu God as protection.

-Most of the temples in Prambanan complex were damaged during earthquake in 16th century and it was barely recognizable shape.
-Later in the year of 1811, survey team who worked for Thomas Stamford Raffles arrived in the location of the temple and conduct research.
-There were many stone material were damaged and lost because buried under ground and lost caused taken by local people.
-But when the redevelopment of Prambanan temple in 1930, there were many local residents restored the stone temples and statues to be re-installed on the temple construction.
-Currently, the main temple is in solid state after renovation.
-Prambanan temple is one of the main temple similarly as holly place to worship of Hindu faith, significantly Hindus those that lives in Yogyakarta.
+Most of the temples were damaged during the earthquake in the 16th century and it was a barely recognizable shape.
+Later in the year 1811, the survey team who worked for Thomas Stamford Raffles arrived at the location of the temple and conduct research.
+There were many stone material were damaged and lost because buried underground and lost caused taken by local people.
+But when the redevelopment of the Prambanan temple in 1930, there were many residents restored the stone temples and statues to be re-installed on the temple construction.
+Currently, the main temple is in a solid state after the renovation.
+Prambanan temple is one of the main temples similarly as a holy place to worship of Hindu faith, significantly the Hindus people who live in Yogyakarta.